isomerpages/nlb-eyeonasia/_india-know-working/03-future-economy.md

 [**Open Government Data (OGD), Government of India**](https://data.gov.in/){:target="_blank"}

-This Government of India website feature rich data analytics, infographics and visualizations across all key aspects of India’s economy and much more.
+This Government of India website features rich data analytics, infographics and visualizations across all key aspects of India’s economy and much more.

 <img src="/images/resources/Article 4.jpg" style="width:180px;" />

 [**Smart Cities Mission, Government of India**](http://smartcities.gov.in/content/){:target="_blank"}

-India’s Ministry of Urban Development set up the Smart Cities Mission to allow 100 Indian cities to propose and implement projects aiming to improve their citizen’s lives.
+India’s Ministry of Urban Development set up the Smart Cities Mission to allow 100 Indian cities to propose and implement smart city projects with the aim of improving their citizens' lives.

 <img src="/images/resources/Article 2.jpg" style="width:180px;" />